chadrem/tribe/README.md

       MyActor.new(:name => "my_actor_#{i}")
     end

     # Send an event to each actors.
-Find each actor using the registry.
+Find each actor using the global registry.
     100.times do |i|
       actor = Tribe.registry["my_actor_#{i}"]
       actor.enqueue(:my_custom, 'hello world')